-Maple Brown Sugar Baked Oatmeal is filled with brown sugar, maple syrup, cinnamon, and vanilla and is a perfect autumn or winter breakfast!
+Maple Brown Sugar Oatmeal is filled with brown sugar, maple syrup, cinnamon, and vanilla and is a perfect autumn or winter breakfast!
 Make a big batch at the beginning of the week and have breakfast all week long - just reheat and drizzle with a little milk.

-Like many of us, I grew up eating lots of packets of oatmeal for breakfast.
+Like many of us, I grew up eating lots of instant oatmeal packets for breakfast.
 Oh and toaster strudels.
 But today, we're talking about oatmeal.
-Even now, we give the kids a packet of instant oatmeal here and there, but I really do love making it from scratch best.
-Even better, I enjoy making baked oatmeal, because it can be made ahead of time and just reheated in the morning rush.
-I have Zucchini Baked Oatmeal, Peanut Butter and Jelly Baked Oatmeal, and Apple Baked Oatmeal recipes, and now this Maple Brown Sugar Baked Oatmeal to add to the mix!
+Even now, we give the kids a packet of instant oats here and there, but I really do love making it from scratch best.
+My favorite has always been the maple brown sugar oatmeal, and I've been on a mission to recreate it!

-This recipe comes together very quickly.
-To start, preheat the oven to 350 degrees and grease a 9×13″ baking dish.
+Prepare.
+To start, preheat the oven to 350 degrees and grease a 9x13" baking dish.

 Finally, serve!
 I like topping mine with pecans or almonds, some berries, and a drizzle of milk.
 Other ideas are bananas, any berries, cream, maple syrup, nut butter, walnuts and sliced apples.

 Make ahead.
 This baked oatmeal recipe is perfect for meal prep.
 Make it ahead of time and then divide into individual serving containers.
 Reheat in the microwave and then stir in some almond milk (or whatever milk you prefer!) for a creamy texture and then top with your preferred toppings.